Goldman Sachs and Morgan Stanley both hit hard by deal drought - KTVZ

 “Fourth-quarter 2022 M&A activity marked a weak end to a depressed year in North America as rising interest rates and a slowing economy dissuaded companies from expanding,” S&P Global Market Intelligence said in a report.

 Morgan Stanley’s overall revenue and earnings topped analysts’ forecasts though, while Goldman Sachs posted revenue also missed Wall Street’s targets.
-Shares of Morgan Stanley were up about 6% in early trading Tuesday.
-Goldman Sachs, a Dow component, fell nearly 4%.
+Shares of Morgan Stanley were up about 7% in midday trading Tuesday.
+Goldman Sachs, a Dow component, fell nearly 7%.

 Both investment banking titans did report some bright spots though.
 Morgan Stanley said that revenue for its wealth management unit was up 6% from a year ago.